Tipping In Turkey: Simple Guide for Travelers

 Hammam / Spa 10% - 15% directly to your attendant

-Tourists leaving a tip in Dollar on the table after dining at a restaurant in Istanbul
+Tourists leaving a cash tip in Turkish Lira on a restaurant table in Istanbul

 Do You Need to Tip in Restaurants?

 Many travelers who book a Private Bosphorus Cruise Tour like to enjoy a meal on board.
-In such cases, tipping staff is also appreciated.
+In such exclusive maritime settings, tipping the staff is also highly appreciated.

-Luxury resort in Antalya where tipping hotel staff and housekeeping is a common practice
+Luxury resort in Antalya where tipping hotel staff and housekeeping is customary

 How Much to Tip in Cafes and Bars?

-Tipping in cafes is usually simple.
-Leaving small change on table is enough.
-In bars, especially in nightlife areas like Beyoglu in Istanbul, 5–10% is common.
-Bartenders in tourist bars often expect a small gratuity when serving cocktails.
+Tipping in cafes is usually simple; leaving small change on the table is more than enough.
+In bars, especially in vibrant nightlife districts like the Beyoglu District in Istanbul, leaving 5–10% is common.
+Bartenders in tourist-heavy bars often expect a small gratuity when carefully crafting cocktails.

 How Much to Tip in Hotels in Turkey?